mnix-dev/user-management/README.md

 ## Why is it called User Management?

 Where this project currently sits, it could go in a number of different directions.
-The next version of this program that I vision to implement of this program will introduce a user with the rights of a 'manager' that will be given an interface that shows all users, those that are clocked in, and another interface to create and assign notes/tasks to users.
+I envision that the next version will introduce a user with the rights of a 'manager' that will be given an interface that shows all users, those that are clocked in, and another interface to create and assign notes/tasks to users.

 #### Why should I contribute?
 I am learning by doing and I hope to inspire others to learning by doing as well.
 If you have never contributed to any project before then I personally invite you to contribute to your very first one.
 I am excited to see what comes of this.